krmaffey/Portfolio/critique_by_design.md

 ![My Wireframe](wireframe.jpeg)

+I ended up using data from [here](https://www2.census.gov/library/publications/decennial/1990/cp-1/cp-1-1.pdf) and [here](https://www.bls.gov/cps/cpsaat09.htm) for 1990 and 2020, respectively.
+I also used [this page](https://www.bls.gov/cps/cpsaat11.htm) to interpolate race for the data from 2020 since it was not inherently aggregated in the same manner as that from 1990.

 ## Step 4: Testing the Solution
  I solicited feedback on this wireframe from 3 people, which was very helpful.
 The first person was very caught up with both the lack of color and my poor handwriting, so I preempted the second and third person with those two aspects and found their feedback to be more useful as it went beyond the simplistic limitations of the wireframe method I chose.